Community Briefs: Holiday play set in Waterloo

 A nursery will be provided.
 All are welcome, and the church is handicapped accessible.

-WATERLOO — Columbus Catholic High School will have a holiday tour Dec.
-22, starting at 10 a.m.
+WATERLOO — Open Bible Church, 928 Jefferson St., will have a Christmas program at 10 a.m.
+Sunday.

-The Cedar Valley Catholic School advancement team will give tours of Columbus and Blessed Maria Assunta Pallotta Middle School.
-Everyone is welcome.
+There will be a kids’ program as well as an adult skit, “One Page Christmas Epic.”
+Treats will follow the service.

 Post a comment as